SteelSeries/gamesense-sdk/doc/api/writing-handlers-in-golisp.md

 2. Next, we use a let statement to define some local variables.  `v` is defined as the contents of the slot in the data frame with the name `value`.  _Note_: Any events that are configurable via SteelSeries Engine and not handled purely through GoLisp must contain a slot named `value`.

 3. The preferred way to send additional context data to your handlers is to send the key `frame` in the event data.
-Any JSON data contained in the value of this key is bound under `context-frame` in the data passed to the handler.
+When using GoLisp handlers, the data sent to engine is passed on directly without rebinding to the name `context-frame` as happens in JSON handlers.
 You can see `exact-health` being read from this context data in the example.

 4. Then the `color-between` function is used to calculate a color between red and green.
 The color is calculated along a red-to-green gradient, using the value of `v` as a percentage value to select an intermediate color on the gradient.
 The resulting color will be pure red at the value 0, pure green at 100, or varying colors in between.